geopython/pycsw/docs/en/docs/transactions.rst

 Transaction operation results can be sent by email (via ``mailto:``) or ftp (via ``ftp://``) if the Transaction request specifies ``csw:ResponseHandler``.

-The :ref:`tester` contains CSW-T request examples.
+The :ref:`tests` contain CSW-T request examples.